-Surveys are distributed at Training Programs and Assessment and Assistance Inspections conducted throughout the state each year.
+Surveys were distributed at Operator Training Programs and Assessment and Assistance Inspections conducted throughout the state each year.
 A survey that includes the question, "How would you rate the quality of services you receive from the Charitable Bingo Division?" is given to each individual attending the Training Program and individuals participating in the Assessment and Assistance Inspections.